-Self-regulation

-Calming down

-Recognizing and identifying emotions

-Dealing with emotions

-Empathy, understanding, compassion

-Requesting, accepting help
+Self-regulation Calming down Recognizing and identifying emotions Dealing with emotions Empathy, understanding, compassion Requesting, accepting help Problem-solving

-Problem-solving

-Classroom Participation and Safety Behaviors to Decrease Instructional and Preventative Strategies Individualized Strategies Leaving the area Avoid activity (too difficult, doesn't know skills) seek preferred activity attention Use visuals for mini-schedule of activity Provide movement breaks at specific points in activity First-then schedules to show preferred activity next Timer, countdown steps Teach asking for help Restate rules before beginning Social Script for staying in area Provide individual practice to increase comfort with activities Allow for part of activity - shorter time, fewer steps Individualize social story and first-then with photos Reduce distractions Have child verbalize and pre-plan actions Physical cue for area (carpet square, photo of area) Refusing to participate Saying "no" to requests Pushing activity away Avoid, doesn't have skills Remind of expectations prior to beginning Use positive words to encourage to begin and praise during Praise participation and effort, not product Show finished product and steps to completion Model and support various modes of communication Start task in different area and transition to group Social scripts and first-then with photos Limit number of steps, materials presented Do first few steps and then fade prompt Individualize communication strategies Running ahead or away instead of staying with the group Attention from adults and peers Uncertain of opportunities Designate classroom jobs - show them on calendar Teach and remind of rules for lining up, staying with group Pair with a peer buddy for walking, playing with group First-then to show a time for running Attention and praise for staying with group Assign to be adult's "helper" Provide heavy work, vary motor movements Focus on imitation of motor actions First-then with photo of destination Give the child errands to run with adult Climbing on furniture Rule reminders, first-then for climbing on playground later Photos of classroom areas with statements about actions Teach self-monitoring and awareness of body in locations Social book for Safety Tape shoeprints on floor for placement of feet Monitor closely and reward for "feet on floor" Photo of child sitting, standing, playing paired with a sticker chart for reinforcement Hitting, Kicking, Pushing, Throwing items at others Direct instruction lessons for problem solving "What to do if" lessons and role play Adjust environment for safety of adults and children Identify triggers and warning signs, redirect How to Help a Child Stop Hitting and Pushing Tactics for Tantrums in the Classroom Attend to children who might be or were hurt, move them to another area Use plans for calming Follow up with lesson and reminders about emotions when child is calm Development Communication Sensory input Take a Closer Look Stick to a schedule, consistent routines, prepare for changes Allow for visual exploration in new activities.
-Provide relaxing and soothing activities Teach problem solving skills Provide modes and strategies for communication How to Help a Child Stop Biting Children's disabilities and delays often impact their patterns of Stop the Fighting and Biting - scripts included Provide items for chewing and reminder to use Attention, praise, reinforcement for desirable behaviors in situations where biting occurs Provide lessons that encourage impulse control and self-regulation
+Behaviors to Decrease Instructional and Preventative Strategies Individualized Strategies Leaving the area Avoid activity (too difficult, doesn't know skills) Seek preferred activity Attention Use visuals for mini-schedule of activity.
+Provide movement breaks at specific points in activity.
+First-then schedules to show preferred activity next Timer, countdown steps Teach asking for help.
+Restate rules before beginning.
+Provide individual practice to increase comfort with activities.
+Allow for part of activity - shorter time, fewer steps.
+Individualize social story and first-then with photos.
+Reduce distractions.
+Have child verbalize and pre-plan actions.
+Physical cue for area (carpet square, photo of area).
+Refusing to participate Saying "no" to requests Pushing activity away Avoid, doesn't have skills Remind of expectations prior to beginning.
+Use positive words to encourage to begin and praise during.
+Praise participation and effort, not product.
+Show finished product and steps to completion.
+Model and support various modes of communication.
+Start task in different area and move to group.
+Social scripts and first-then with photos.
+Limit number of steps, materials presented.
+Do first few steps and then fade prompt.
+Individualize communication strategies.
+Running ahead or away instead of staying with the group Attention from adults and peers Uncertain of opportunities Designate classroom jobs -show them on calendar.
+Teach and remind of rules for lining up, staying with group.
+Pair with a peer buddy for walking, playing with group.
+First-then to show a time for running.
+Attention and praise for staying with group.
+Assign to be adult's "helper".
+Provide heavy work, vary motor movements.
+Focus on imitation of motor actions.
+First-then with photo of destination.
+Give the child errands to run with adult.
+Climbing on furniture Rule reminders, first-then for climbing on playground later.
+Photos of classroom areas with statements about actions.
+Teach self-monitoring and awareness of body in locations.
+Social book for Safety Tape shoeprints on floor for placement of feet.
+Monitor closely and reward for "feet on floor".
+Photo of child sitting, standing, playing paired with a sticker chart for reinforcement.
+Hitting, Kicking, Pushing, Throwing items at others Direct instruction lessons for problem solving "What to do if" lessons and role play.
+Adjust environment for safety of adults and children.
+Identify triggers and warning signs, redirect.
+Addressing Behavior Concerns Attend to children who might be or were hurt, move them to another area Use plans for calming.
+Follow up with lesson and reminders about emotions when child is calm.
+Biting Development Communication Sensory input Stick to a schedule, consistent routines, prepare for changes.
+Allow for visual exploration in new activities.
+Provide relaxing and soothing activities.
+Teach problem solving skills.
+Provide modes and strategies for communication.
+Provide items for chewing and reminder to use.
+Attention, praise, reinforcement for desirable behaviors in situations where biting occurs.
+Provide lessons that encourage impulse control and self-regulation.